dbos-inc/dbos-transact-ts/README.md

 npm run start
 ```

-Visit the application in your browser at [`localhost:3000`](http://localhost:3000) to see durable execution in action!
+Visit your app in your browser at [`localhost:3000`](http://localhost:3000) to see durable execution in action!

 To learn how to build more complex workflows, check out the [programming guide](https://docs.dbos.dev/typescript/programming-guide) or [docs](https://docs.dbos.dev/).